The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Performance

 Table \ref{tab:dissipation} summarizes the thermal dissipation of the rotation mechanism to the stator and PTC1 stage.
 There are four primary sources of thermal dissipation from the CHWP: a) Joule heating of the driving coils, where the phase compensation of the motor driver (Sec.~\ref{des-driver}) plays an important role, b) hysteresis loss in the SMB, c) eddy current loss in the SMB, and d) dissipation from the optical encoders. a) is characterized by the impedance and the bias voltage of the motor coils, while b) and c) are characterized by fitting the spin-down curve, using the method described in \citet{Sakurai2020} As noted in Table~\ref{tab:dissipation}, b) and c) are dependent on the elevation angle, or the gravity vector direction.
 Lower elevation angles lead to a larger distance between the YBCO and the magnet ring of the rotor along the optical axis, resulting in a weaker and smoother magnetic field coupled to the YBCO, thus diminishing the loss from hysteresis and eddy currents.
 The total dissipation from the motor and SMB (a+b+c) is measured by comparing the loading on the PTC1 stage when the CHWP is operating and when it is not.
 The power dissipation of the optical encoders is mainly from the LEDs, which is estimated to be smaller than 1~W based on the bias current and voltage.

 a) is reduced by optimizing the phase compensation angle of the drive motor (Sec.~\ref{des-driver}).
-The phase compensation angle was optimized using the power consumption of the motor driving current source,\footnote{Kikusui electronics corp.
+The phase compensation angle was optimized using the power consumption of the motor driving voltage source,\footnote{Kikusui electronics corp.
 PMX35-3A} which includes dissipation both inside and outside of the receiver.
-Figure~\ref{fig:dissipation} shows the power consumed by the current source as a function of the phase compensation angle of the drive motor.
+Figure~\ref{fig:dissipation} shows the power consumed by the voltage source as a function of the phase compensation angle of the drive motor.
 The power consumption with a 2-Hz rotation achieves minimum at 60$^\circ$.
-With a motor drive phase compensation of 60$^\circ$, the power consumption is reduced from 3.6$\pm$1.0~W to 0.8$\pm$0.1~W, and the dissipation of the motor on the stator is reduced from 3.1$\pm$1.0~W to 0.5$\pm$0.1~W. This results in a total power dissipation of $\leq 1.6$~W summing motor dissipation with that of the LEDs.
+With a motor drive phase compensation of 60$^\circ$, the power consumption is reduced from 3.6$\pm$1.0~W to 0.8$\pm$0.1~W, and the dissipation of the motor on the stator is reduced from 3.1$\pm$1.0~W to 0.5$\pm$0.1~W. This results in a total power dissipation of $\leq 1.6$~W summing motor dissipation with that of the LEDs, which is below the requirement of 3~W.

-As we discuss in Sec.~\ref{perf-sag}, the off-center displacement of the rotor induces a phase shift between the two encoders.
-Because the motor drive current source uses feedback from the encoder to its output (Sec. \ref{des-driver}), the rotation efficiency is also dependent on this phase shift and the rotation direction.
+As we discuss in Sec.~\ref{perf-sag}, the elevation-dependent off-center displacement of the rotor induces a phase shift between the measurements of the two encoders.
+Because the motor drive voltage source uses feedback from the encoder to regulate its output (Sec.~\ref{des-driver}), the rotation efficiency is dependent on this elevation-dependent phase shift and also on the rotation direction, resulting in the systematic variation of the Joule heat of the driving coils and the power consumption by the voltage source.
 As we see from Fig.~\ref{fig:dissipation}, the rotation efficiency is sensitive to the phase shift of the motor when phase compensation is not activated, but is insensitive when 60$^\circ$ of phase compensation is activated.
 Therefore, the phase compensation enables to achieve robust rotational efficiency regardless of changes to the off-center displacement and rotation direction.
+The systematic variation in the thermal dissipation of the rotation mechanism is negligible compared to the elevation-dependence of the PTC's cooling capacity.\cite{TSAN2021103323}